TimeWarpEngineering/timewarp-state/Documentation/Partials/Terminology.md

 This is the code that processes the `Request/Action` and returns the `Response`.

 In Redux they call them "Reducer".
-(State in, State out, doesn't reduce anything yet they still call them that)
 In Command Pattern we call them "Executor".
 In MediatR they are `Handler`.
 In Blazor-State we call them `Handler`.